 - Emerging markets and other complications

-Advanced Valuation is designed for experienced professionals who want to expand their knowledge and gain new insights into company valuation.
+The Advanced Valuation program is designed for experienced professionals who want to expand their knowledge and gain new insights into company valuation.